alyssahellrung/typing-game/README.md

 https://github.com/alyssahellrung/typing-game

 ## Future Development Ideas
---Get a word list from an API rather than using the hard-coded list.
+--Try to incorporate a random word API so the user gets a new word list every time they play.